burkeholland/deno-first-look/lessons/what-is/typescript-first.md

 In order to get TypeScript to work in Node, you have to convert it to JavaScript first.
 This is not hard to do in VS Code.
 All we need to do is initialize this project with a "tsconfig" file.

-From your terminal, run the following in the "exercise" folder to initialize the directory as a TypeScript project...
+From your terminal, run the following in the "exercise" folder to initialize the directory as a TypeScript project.
+Note that you need to have [TypeScript installed globally](https://www.typescriptlang.org/download).

 ```bash
 tsc --init